The Shipping Law Review: Panama

 General overview of the legislative framework

 Panama has a unicameral National Assembly with 71 legislators elected every five years.
-The main pieces of maritime legislation are the Organic Law of the PCA and the Organic Law of the Panama Maritime Authority (PMA).
-The Panama Canal has a special chapter in Panama's Constitution, the objective of which is to keep it as far away as possible from local politics.
+The main pieces of maritime legislation are the Organic Law of the PCA and the Organic Law of the PMA.
+The Canal has a special chapter in Panama's Constitution, the objective of which is to keep it as far away as possible from local politics.
 Panama has ratified most of the International Maritime Organization (IMO) conventions.
 Their implementation and enforcement are carried out by the PMA, which has directorates dealing with the merchant marine, seafarers, and ports and auxiliary industries.
-Maritime substantive law is contained in the Law on Maritime Commerce (LMC), passed in 2008 by the National Assembly to replace the old Book II of the Code of Commerce, enacted in 1917, which had hitherto contained Panama's substantive maritime laws.
+Maritime substantive law is contained in the Law on Maritime Commerce (LMC), passed in 2008 by the National Assembly to replace Book II of the Code of Commerce, enacted in 1917, which had hitherto contained Panama's substantive maritime laws.
 The Code of Maritime Procedure (CMP) regulates the two maritime courts operating in Panama and contains the procedural laws applicable to all maritime cases.
 The CMP has a section that incorporated the Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976) into domestic law.
 The contents of the Protocol to amend the LLMC Convention 1996 (the LLMC Protocol 1996) have not been passed into law.

 Forum and jurisdiction